benji2264/personal_website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Computer Science Master's student at Georgia Tech
+role: Computer Science Master's student at Georgia Tech and UTC

 # Organizations/Affiliations to show in About widget
 organizations: